 But are rocks and landscapes at risk?
 For many people it is hard to imagine that rocks that have been present for millions of years are in danger of disappearing.
 However, there are a significant number of threats to both rocks and landscapes - from natural and man-made pressures.
 The recent loss of geological sites in Bucks has reached crisis point largely through landfill, major construction work (roads and buildings) and the re-landscaping which is geologically insensitive.

-The Bucks Earth Heritage Group aims to both enjoy and to help conserve and record the County's geology.
+The Bucks Geology Group aims to both enjoy and to help conserve and record the County's geology.
 It does this under the Local Geological Sites (LGS) scheme and recently also undertook a trial in recording and giving a value to sites under the LGAP audit (LGAP stands for Local Geodiversity Action Plan - see the links above for more information on these).